 SH.08.L – Sex and Gender Harassment/Sexual Misconduct (Title IX)

 Tulsa Community College (TCC) takes acts of dating violence, domestic violence, harassment, threats and bullying on the basis of sex, sexual orientation, gender identity, retaliation, sexual harassment, sexual misconduct, and stalking extremely seriously and strongly encourages individuals to report these acts.
 The Sex and Gender Harassment, Discrimination and Misconduct policy, consistent with U.S. Department of Education Title IX guidance, provides details on the College’s response to such acts, resources, and remedies to individuals.
 The College hopes that you will help us in our efforts to maintain a safe and productive environment for all members of our community to live, learn, and be successful by uniting as a community committed to ending sexual violence and sexual harassment.

 This policy also explains the process for filing a formal complaint with the Title IX Coordinator as well as with TCC Police.
 Employees and students should be aware that even if an individual chooses not to file a formal complaint, the College will provide resources, academic accommodations and take interim measures to ensure the individual feels safe.

-The Sex and Gender Harassment, Discrimination and Misconduct Policy can be found on the Title IX of the Education Amendment of 1972 webpage.
+The Sex and Gender Harassment, Discrimination and Misconduct Policy can be found on the Civil Rights Compliance and Title IX webpage.